 Choosing a GPU for your AI workload shouldn't require a spreadsheet and three hours of tab-hopping across provider websites.
 But that's exactly what it takes today, because no provider publishes honest side-by-side comparisons.
 Each one highlights the metric where they win and buries the rest.
+This guide helps teams navigate the landscape; for specific selection guidance, see our top 10 cloud GPU providers analysis.

 The Hardware Landscape: What You're Actually Choosing Between

 Before comparing providers, you need to understand what separates the GPUs themselves.
-The differences aren't just about raw compute power — memory capacity, memory bandwidth, and interconnect speed all determine whether a GPU is right for your workload.
+The differences aren't just about raw compute power; memory capacity, memory bandwidth, and interconnect speed all determine whether a GPU is right for your workload.

 GPU Specifications at a Glance